puneetkg/puneetkg.github.io/_posts/2022-01-20-impostersyndrome.md

 **What is Imposter syndrome?**<br />
 >The feeling of inadequacy in spite of evident success.

-What this means is , we feel like at any point in time we will be called out that we no one knows how we were able to reach this level, we don't deserve this.
+What this means is, we feel like at any point in time we will be called out that we no one knows how we were able to reach this level, we don't deserve this.
 We are not good enough, in spite of clear evidences supporting that we have achieved a lot of things.

 Based on a Harvard article, ~70% people in the world tackle with imposter syndrome at some point in their life.
 So if we are feeling inadequate, take some solace that nearly everyone has faced or is facing what we are facing.
 Even highly successful folks like Maya Angelou, Mike Myers have openly mentioned they feeling like an imposter.